 The Metra Board of Directors today approved changes to the agency’s 2017 capital program, adding $22.9 million from the 2016 operating budget surplus and $56.4 million in State of Illinois bond funds for the rehabilitation and purchase of railcars and locomotives.

 The changes enabled Metra to increase its 2017 capital program by $79.3 million, to $358.9 million from $279.5 million.
 The entire amount of the increase will be set aside for rolling stock, with a portion of the money going towards acquisition of new railcars and locomotives.
-The Board today also voted to authorize the agency to move forward with a request for proposals for the design and production of new railcars and locomotives.
 (The Metra Board today also authorized the agency to move forward with requests for proposals for the design and production of new railcars and locomotives; see separate release.)

 “Our Board has made it a priority to invest every dollar we have in our most pressing capital needs,” said Metra Executive Director/CEO Don Orseno.
 “The changes approved today will ensure that we fund shovel-ready projects that can have the greatest impact on our system, while also increasing the investment needed to continue to upgrade and improve our fleet.”